Project Lifecycle - Agile Framework

 The best architectures, requirements, and designs emerge from self-organizing teams.

-As the team goes along the agile process
+As the team goes along the agile process, it tends to

 Such ability also allows the team to make